In Depth Baby Product Reviews Led by a Pediatrician

 Video Monitors

-The most addictive, popular, and fun way to monitor your baby is a top-ranked video baby monitor.
+The most addictive, popular, and fun way to monitor your baby is a video baby monitor.
 What was traditionally considered a luxury is now commonplace, with prices often similar to or cheaper than sound options.
 This monitor style gives you a peek inside the nursery to hear and see what is happening in your baby's room to determine their needs better than an audio-only monitor.
 Most video products work well in the dark and have adequate sound, so you can see and hear what is happening.

 Some options are “dedicated” with a camera that talks to a parent unit.
 In contrast, others use WiFi to send information from the camera to your personal device (smartphone/tablet).
 WiFi-enabled options are great for larger houses where range might be an issue, and it's also useful for viewing your little one while away from home.
 While video capability isn't mandatory for getting a good night's sleep, it can provide more information to help you determine your baby's needs before you get out of bed.
 This could potentially increase your sleep time.
 If you want an addictive monitor for peeping on your bundle of joy, this is the monitor type for you.
+If more information is potentially anxiety-inducing for you, then the video monitors that track vitals could be too much information, and you can save money by skipping them.

 baby monitor - the sound clarity for the dm111 isn't super impressive, but for the...